smcabrera/smcabrera.github.io/projects/index.md

 <hr />

 ###  dotfiles
 The name smcabrera/dotfiles is already taken up by my fork of thoughtbot/dotfiles.
-"Castillo" is spanish for castle, and this is the home directory that comes with me from machine to machine.<br>
+They say a man's home is his castle; "Castillo" is Spanish for "castle", and this repo is my portable home directory that I've taken with me from machine to machine.<br>
 [source](https://github.com/smcabrera/castillo-cabrera)